samstork/MysteryProject/Characters/Casey Raid.md

 > Desire | `=this.desire` |
 > Fear | `=this.fear` |
 ## Overview
-The owner of [[Book Cafe]].
+The owner of [[The Coffee Nook]].
 They are careful and meticulous, loving rules and dislike chaos, their touch being an example of this.
 They were born to be a librarian and love shushing people.
 ### Touch
 If someone is violating a rule, and `=this.file.name` reprimands them, they are soon cosmically and ironically punished in some way.
 Severity of punishment is related to severity of crime as felt by `=this.file.name`.
 Punishments are typically minor and slapstick
 Examples: